 In urban environments, the lift is one of the first places someone’s likely to enter.
-It’s important to be mindful of the surfaces we all touch, not only for our personal safety but for others around us as well.
+It’s important to be mindful of the surfaces we touch, not only for our personal safety but for others around us.

 What you need to know

-- Cleaning an area with normal household disinfectant after someone with suspected coronavirus (COVID-19) has left will reduce the risk of passing the infection on to other people
+Cleaning an area with normal household disinfectant will reduce the risk of passing the infections on to others.

-Step 1 - Isolate the lift doors - switch the power off
+Step 1 - Before you begin - isolate the lift doors - switch the power off

 For home lifts - the lift’s electrical power has been switched off